A TEAM DEDICATED TO EMPOWERING OUR YOUTH TO SHINE®

 Pearl is the National Marketing Manager at Girls & Boys Town SA.
 Her career in marketing started in Media and has had the opportunity to work with some of the well-known brands in corporate nationally and internationally.
 She has worked as an independent consultant within Marketing and Strategic Communications for some of the multinational enterprises.
 Her educational background includes B. Comm Marketing Management, Business sciences from GIBS, Management Advancement Programme (MAP) from Wits Business School and has obtained her MBA at Henley Business School.
 She adds into the organisation her passion and dedication for Strategic communication, brand management and digital marketing solutions to leverage GBTSA brand to penetrate new markets and all other associated PR and strategic marketing deliverables.

 Tommie Veldman has over two decades of experience in financial management.
 He has worked for Telkom SA for 11 years as a Regional Finance Manager.
 He also served as the Financial Manager for Basil Read Homes (Pty) Ltd; was appointed the Head of Inspections for the South African Revenue Service; and is an articled clerk with Ernst & Young.
 Since taking up his position at Girls and Boys Town has been the pursuit of the organisation’s financial goals in order to safeguard employees and ensure the availability of resources to serve the youth entrusted in its care in the short and long-terms.
-With a B.Comm Accounting degree from Rand Afrikaans University, Tommie has also completed a Senior Management Programme at the University of Pretoria; the qualification of Associate General Accountant with the South African Institute of Chartered Accountants SA and has completed Articles of Clerkship with the Institute of Chartered Accountants.
+Tommie holds B.Comm Accounting degree from Rand Afrikaans University, B.Compt (Hons) degree from University of South Africa, Senior Management Programme from the University of Pretoria; the qualification of Associate General Accountant with the South African Institute of Chartered Accountants SA and has completed Articles of Clerkship with the Institute of Chartered Accountants.